 Academic dishonesty.
-School of Management students are expected to adhere to the ASU Academic Integrity Policy.
-A copy of the policy may be obtained from the School of Management Advising Office.
+School of Global Management and Leadership students are expected to adhere to the ASU Academic Integrity Policy.
+A copy of the policy may be obtained from the School's Advising Office.

-There are three accounting programs available at ASU West.
+There are three accounting programs available at the West campus.
 The Bachelor of Science in Accountancy is available for students pursuing an undergraduate degree.
 The Postbaccalaureate Certificate in Accountancy is available for those already possessing a bachelors degree who seek a career change to accounting or upgraded accounting skills.
-The Postbaccalaureate Certificate in Professional Accountancy is designed to allow B.S. in Accountancy graduates to meet the educational requirements for CPA licensure.
+The Postbaccalaureate Certificate in Professional Accountancy is designed to allow BS in Accountancy graduates to meet the educational requirements for CPA licensure.